-On Unix/Linux platforms, the SDP will create a "convenience" directory containing links to the volumes for each instance, by default named /p4.
+The SDP will create a "convenience" directory containing links to the volumes for each instance named /p4.
 The volume layout is shown in Appendix A, SDP Package Contents.
 This convenience directory enables easy access to the different parts of the file system for each instance.